• Skip to primary navigation

 Use sharp cookie cutters to cut your shapes cleanly.
 Transfer them carefully onto a baking sheet lined with parchment or silicone mats, spacing them about 2 inches (5 cm) apart.

-rolled sugar cookie dough on parchment paper
+rolled sugar cookie dough with cookie cutters

 Freeze the cut-out cookies for 15–30 minutes before baking.
 This extra step keeps the edges sharp and ensures a perfect no-spread texture.